susanyang17/doc/dev-ref/Key_Event.md

 # Overview

-There is one key event that keikai spreadsheet supports:
+There is one key event that Keikai spreadsheet supports:

 ## onCtrlKey